Abstract Submission Now Closed

 If an author or co-author is not able to attend the meeting to present a paper in person, it is expected that an abstract be withdrawn in advance of the meeting (by February 1, 2023) so that an alternate paper may be substituted.
 In the case of a “no-show” oral presentation, please note that the presenting author associated with the “no-show” paper will be prohibited from presenting any papers at the next two IMAST Meetings.

-At least one author or co-author on all E-Posters are expected to register to attend the meetings for which they are accepted by the deadline set forth in their acceptance notification.
-If this author cancels their registration prior to the meeting, the E-Poster may be withdrawn from the program.
+At least one author or co-author on all E-Point Presentations are expected to register to attend the meetings for which they are accepted by the deadline set forth in their acceptance notification.
+If this author cancels their registration prior to the meeting, the E-Point Presentation may be withdrawn from the program.

 Advance Presentation Submission Requirement